 When a lot of European cultures weren’t even writing stuff down (they couldn’t), Ancient Greece was churning out philosophers left, right, and center.
 As early as the 6th century BC, some philosophers wondered about the world and how it worked.
 They were called Presocratics because, well, they came before Socrates, who was the granddaddy.

 4.)
 Greeks Take Their Weekends Seriously

 One of those fun facts about Greece I love!
 Greece is an inspiring destination not just for foreigners but for Greeks as well.
 It’s not just that European thing of shops and businesses being shut on a Sunday out of that little thing called tradition.

 Sundays are, literally by law, public holidays and have been since the late 1970s.
 Saturdays are also not for work.
 If a Greek has to work on Sunday, they get paid a regular salary plus 75%.

 5.)
 Neolithic settlements in Greece are Europe’s oldest

-There is archaeological evidence of people living in Greece from around 7000 BC, much earlier than anywhere in Europe by hundreds of years.
+There is archaeological evidence of people living in Greece from around 7000 BC, much earlier than anywhere in Europe.
 The reason?
 The location.
 Greece benefited from its position as a buffer zone between the rest of Europe and the Middle East, and it’s thought this is where agriculture spread from.

 6.)
 Greece boasts evidence of all three stone ages

-Hang on a sec, there were three stone ages?
-There’s the first stone age, Paleolithic (something like 270,000 BC), then Mesolithic, and then the much more advanced Neolithic period.
-Actually, archaeological evidence for all three has been found in the same place – Franchthi Cave, in the Greek province of Macedonia.
+Hang on a sec.
+There were three stone ages?
+The first stone age, Paleolithic (270,000 BC), Mesolithic, and the much more advanced Neolithic period.
+Archaeological evidence for all three has been found in the same place – Franchthi Cave, in the Greek province of Macedonia.
 Unreal.